1. Home

 • The cost to repair the car is too great

 Insurance companies call car write-offs a ‘total loss’ - this is what you might see on your car insurance policy documents.
-But for this guide we’re going to use the more common term ‘write-off’.
+But we’re going to use the more common term ‘write-off’.

 Depending on the value of your car, a write-off can happen even when there’s superficial damage like a dent or scratch.